Skip to content

 Scuba Masks With Prescription Lenses

-For snorkeling or dives below the surface, a scuba mask with prescription lenses is the ideal choice.
+For snorkeling or diving, a prescription scuba mask provides clear vision and a secure fit.
 These masks form a seal around your eyes and nose, helping equalize pressure and improve comfort as you go deeper.

-• Bonded lenses that are permanently attached inside the mask.
+• Bonded lenses that are permanently inside the mask.

 • Fully replaced prescription mask lenses for clear, natural underwater vision.